-The following essay results from ISLAA's Writer in Residence program, in which emerging scholars are invited to research material from the ISLAA Library and Archives.
+The Writer in Residence series offers scholars the opportunity to conduct research on Latin American art through materials in the ISLAA Library and Archives.
 For her Writer in Residence project, Rebecca Yuste researched the Argentine painter and sculptor César Paternosto (b.
 1931).

 César Paternosto lives and works in Segovia, a small and ancient city to the north of Madrid, on the unforgiving plains of Castille.
 His studio is found up steep steps from the central square, in a neighborhood that hugs the Roman aqueduct and offers unobstructed views of the countryside, yellow in the summer from the unrelenting sun.
 Slender sidewalks cling to the stoic, severe facades that rise up on either side of the narrow road, paved with cobblestones.
 When I went to visit César it was early morning, the sound of storefronts opening and the smell of freshly baked bread drifting through the city.
 Tourists trickled by, taking photographs of the aqueduct before the midday heat became unbearable.
 The sun was already beating down by the time I rang the bell of an unassuming door.